HARPS: An Online POMDP Framework for Human-Assisted Robotic Planning and Sensing: Introduction

-This work examines how robots operating in uncertain environments can use semantic communication with humans to solve the combined issues of model augmentation, multi-level information fusion, and replanning under uncertainty in an online manner.
-Such problems practically arise, for instance, with time-sensitive dynamic target search in areas with outdated/poor prior maps, which lead to uncertain robot and target motion models as well as uncertain human input models.
-We present a novel framework for integrated active semantic sensing and planning in human-robot teams that formally combines aspects of online partially observable Markov decision process (POMDP) planning, sketch and language-based semantic human-robot interfaces, and model-based Bayesian data fusion.
+This work examines how robots operating in uncertain environments can use semantic communication with humans to solve the combined issues of model augmentation, multi-modal information fusion, and replanning under uncertainty in an online manner.
+Such problems practically arise, for instance, with time-sensitive dynamic target search in areas with outdated or poorly defined maps, which lead to uncertain robot and target motion models as well as uncertain human input models.
+A novel framework, Human-Assisted Robotic Planning and Sensing (HARPS), is presented for integrated active semantic sensing and planning in human-robot teams that formally combines aspects of online partially observable Markov decision process (POMDP) planning, sketch and language-based semantic human-robot interfaces, and model-based Bayesian data fusion.

-As shown in Fig. \ref{fig:marquee}, our approach features three key technical innovations.
-Firstly, humans act as `ad hoc sensors' that push multi-level semantic data to robots via structured language, enabling robots to update task models and beliefs with information outside their nominal sensing range.
+As shown in Fig. \ref{fig:marquee}, HARPS features three key technical innovations which are developed and demonstrated in the context of dynamic target search tasks in uncertain environments.
+Firstly, humans act as `ad hoc' sensors that push multi-modal semantic data to robots via structured language, enabling robots to update task models and beliefs with information outside their nominal sensing range.
+This information can take the form of state observations, target dynamics, and problem structure, which can be represented by different modes in both robotic and human reasoning.
+Such distinctions allow multiple modes of information to be communicated and fused in an intuitive fashion while maximizing their utility to the robot.
 Secondly, humans can use real-time sketch interfaces to update semantic language dictionaries grounded in uncertain environments, thus dynamically extending the range and flexibility of their observations.
-Finally, robots actively query humans for specific semantic data at multiple task model levels to improve online performance, while also non-myopically planning to act with imperfect human sensors.
-These features effectively enable online `reprogramming' of uncertain POMDPs together with human-robot sensor fusion to support online replanning in complex, dynamic environments.
-The remainder of the paper is organized as follows; Sec.
-II presents motivating dynamic search problems and reviews methods for planning and semantic data fusion under uncertainty; Sec.
-III describes the technical details of our framework; Sec.
-IV presents target search simulation results with simulated human sketch and structured language observations; Sec V presents results of human subject experiments; and Sec.
-VI concludes the paper.
+Finally, robots actively query humans for specific semantic data on multiple modes to improve online performance, while also planning with foresight to act with imperfect human sensors.
+These features effectively enable online `reprogramming' of POMDPs together with human-robot sensor fusion to support online replanning in complex, dynamic environments.